Skip to Content

 • Whole Wheat Whole Grain Cereal

-Is There a Gerber Food Recall?
+Is There a Gerber Baby Food Recall?

-As of May 2023, Gerber has failed to issue a baby food recall over heavy metals in food.
+Gerber has failed to issue a baby food recall over heavy metals in food.
 The failure to recall its products is particularly concerning because the government baby food report issued in September of 2021 said Gerber “should recall two infant rice cereal product codes and consider discontinuing sales of its rice cereal.”

 Per the report, Alaska state health officials tested products from both Beech-Nut (another major baby food company) and Gerber for heavy metals.
 The results of the testing were nearly identical: Gerber food products averaged 87.43 ppb inorganic arsenic, which was 2 ppb higher than Beech-Nut’s 85.47 ppb.
 Two Gerber products tested above 100 ppb for inorganic arsenic, which is above the FDA’s current limit for inorganic arsenic in infant cereal.